SilveiraLab/LepR-ePRS/README.md

 Published ***

 Summary statistics to be used for LepR-ePRS generation in PFC and hypothalamus.
+Annotation is on GRCh37.

 ePRS generation protocol from https://github.com/SilveiraLab/ePRS can be applied.